 Powr RSS Feed

-POWr RSS allows you to combine content from multiple content using RSS feeds.
+With the POWr RSS Feed plugin, you can combine and display content from various RSS feeds.

-The POWr RSS Feed plugin also lets you display images, videos, and articles, adjust feed size and spacing, use custom colors, fonts, borders, and more.
-It is also mobile responsive and supports text in any language.
+The plugin also lets you display videos, images, and articles, adjust sizing and spacing of feeds, use custom colors, fonts, backgrounds, and more.
+It also has mobile-responsive design and supports text in every language.

-The premium plugin edition contains many additional features, such as the ability to display different feeds, manually accept or reject posts, and more.
+The premium edition of POWr contains a number of additional features, such as the ability to display different feeds, accept or reject posts in your feed, and more.

 For more details, go here: